roatienza/ml/README.md

-# Foundations of Machine Learning course materials.
+# Foundations of Machine Learning Course Materials.

 This is the repository of my course **Foundations of Machine Learning** (EE 298M/CoE 197M).
 Similar to my previous course in [Deep Learning](https://github.com/roatienza/Deep-Learning-Experiments), I would like to strike a balance between theory and practical implementation of concepts.
 This course is still under development.
-Please expect occassional errors, missing parts, bugs, etc.
+Please expect occasional errors, missing parts, bugs, etc.

 With some modifications, the theory part is based on Mathematics for Machine Learning book.
 It is freely available at this [link](https://mml-book.github.io/).